yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `rename` {#manager.rename}

-Rename a file or directory, or bulk rename if multiple files are selected (`$EDITOR` is used to edit the filenames by default).
+Rename a file or directory, or bulk rename if multiple files are selected (`$EDITOR` is used to edit the filenames by default, see [Specify a different editor for bulk renaming](/docs/tips#bulk-editor) for details).

 - `--hovered`: Always rename the hovered file regardless of the selection state.
 - `--force`: Overwrite the destination file directly if it exists, without showing the confirmation dialog.